 George P. Bush, son of former Florida governor Jeb Bush, is running for land commissioner in Texas.
-It’s not exactly the most high profile of jobs, to be sure, but it’s a statewide race (good practice!) and a solid political stepping stone.
+It’s not exactly the most high-profile of jobs, but it’s a statewide race (good practice!) and a solid political stepping stone.

-In addition to his dear old dad, with his gubernatorial resume — and possible presidential ambitions — George P. (can we skip the niceties and just start calling him “P” like we did with his uncle, “W”?) has an uncle and a grandfather, who’ve sat in the Oval Office, among other luminaries in the family tree.
+In addition to his dear old dad, with his gubernatorial résumé — and possible presidential ambitions — George P. (can we skip the niceties and just start calling him “P,” the way we called his uncle “W”?) has an uncle and a grandfather who have sat in the Oval Office, among other luminaries in the family tree.

-But the 71-year-old attorney is suggesting another possible candidate: his daughter, Ronna Romney McDaniel, who the Detroit News says is mulling it over.
-Her political pedigree is extensive: Romney McDonald’s mother, Ronna Romney, also ran for the Senate in 1994 and 1996.
+But the 71-year-old lawyer is suggesting another possible candidate whose name sounds awfully familiar: his daughter, Ronna Romney McDaniel, who the Detroit News says is thinking about running.
+Her political pedigree is extensive: Her mother, Ronna Romney, also ran for the Senate, in 1994 and 1996.

-And in what could be the beginnings of a budding dynasty, Microsoft attorney Courtney Gregoire, the daughter of former Washington governor Christine Gregoire, was named to a spot on Seattle’s port commission.
+And in what could be the beginnings of a budding dynasty, Microsoft lawyer Courtney Gregoire, the daughter of former Washington governor Chris Gregoire, was named to a spot on Seattle’s port commission.

 Three cheers for political DNA!
 Or is it just good political grooming?